tenphi/numl-storybook/public/pages/guide/basics/base-syntax.md

 ## Make it accessible

 Great job!
 We have a great button now but there is still room for improvement.
 The modern web requires a little more work to make a button usable.
 We have to add the correct role, other ARIA attributes, and make sure our button emits correct events.
-That's why we should add ==button== behavior to our element.
+That's why we should add ==action== behavior to our element.

 ```html
 <split/>